Sal Salis, Ningaloo, Western Australia © Sal Salis Ningaloo Reef

 Each pavilion is serviced by rainwater and solar power and has sweeping views over rainforest to the coast.
 A communal area, built largely from repurposed materials, is centred around an open-space conversation and dining area, and overlooks a chlorine-free magnesium salt pool.

+All of Lord Howe Island, off the coast of New South Wales, is UNESCO World Heritage-listed for its pristine environment.
 Capella Lodge, which sits above a beach at the foot of Mount Gower, operates under strict regulations designed to conserve the island’s spectacular natural beauty and unique ecology.
-The luxury lodge is also committed to engaging with the island’s tight knit community, and has a large solar power system, returning excess solar energy to Lord Howe’s power grid.
+The luxury lodge has a large solar power system, returning excess solar energy to Lord Howe’s power grid.

-Guests can get involved in world-class conservation efforts through the Lord Howe Island Conservation Volunteers program and can protect this beautiful island’s environment through weed eradication activities and collecting beach debris.
-You are also encouraged to join Lord Howe’s resident naturalist Ian Hutton to learn about the island’s ecology and the large flocks of migratory seabirds that visit the island every year.
+How to experience it: Get involved in conservation activities like weed eradication and collecting beach debris to help protect the island.
+Then join Lord Howe's resident naturalist Ian Hutton to learn about the island's ecology and the large flocks of migratory seabirds that visit the island every year.

 Faraway Bay’s small footprint allows for just eight cabins in a natural bush setting overlooking the turquoise Timor Sea, while the surrounding untouched ancient landscape contains a host of elusive fauna and flora endemic to the Kimberley.
 Stay here and you’ll experience the beauty of the outback on the retreat’s scenic tours without leaving a trace of your visit when it’s time to depart.

-This historic property has been reinvented as a wildlife conservancy and ecotourism venture, to fund ongoing efforts to regenerate land that suffered more than a century of environmental damage.
-Staying at the carefully conserved 1851 Arkaba homestead steeps you in pastoral history, while you’ll gain an understanding of the land’s cultural heritage with an interpretive walk with an Adnyamathanha Aboriginal elder.
+A former sheep station, Arkaba encompasses 24,000 hectares (60,000 acres) of outback terrain in South Australia’s Flinders Ranges.
+This historic property has been reinvented as a wildlife conservancy, helping to regenerate the land.
+Staying at the carefully conserved 1851 Arkaba homestead steeps you in pastoral history, while you’ll gain an understanding of the land’s cultural heritage with an interpretive walk with an Adnyamathanha Aboriginal Elder.

-Sal Salis’ 16 tents overlook the waters of the Ningaloo Reef, where you can swim with whale sharks, the gentle giants of the sea, between March and July.
-The concentration of marine megafauna such as whale sharks and humpback whales at Ningaloo is astonishing, so it’s heartening to know that tourism practices on the reef are some of the most environmentally friendly and sustainable in the world.
-You’ll leave nothing but footprints on the sand, but you’ll depart with a greater understanding of importance of conserving this incredible region.
+How to experience it: Sal Salis’ 16 tents overlook the waters of the Ningaloo Reef, where there's one must-do experience: swimming with whale sharks.
+The gentle giants of the sea arrive along this coast between March and July.
+And you can feel good knowing that tourism practices on this reef are some of the most environmentally friendly and sustainable in the world.